-They both departed Feb.
-28, 1947, from Honolulu, Hawai, to New York.
+They both departed on Feb.
+28, 1947, from Honolulu, Hawaii, to New York.
 It became the first non-stop flight by any kind of plane from one of those cities to the other.
 A flight of fourteen hours and thirty-three minutes!

 Nonetheless, it is important to know that the trip wasn’t something made only to show off and brag about a record.
 It had also a propagandistic objective.

 The year 1947 was at the beginning of the Cold War.
 With an exhibition of flight range like this achieved by the F-82, the US sent a message to the world (and mainly to the Russians).